mitre/tmnt/docs/source/configuration/config_options.rst

 After hundreds of experiments across many datasets, we have found that the ``vmf`` distribution generally works best.
 Besides providing generally better coherence and perplexity, the ``vmf`` distribution allows much greater flexibility to trade off coherence for perplexity or vice-versa.
-The ``logisic_gaussian`` distribution, however, does tend to work as well or better than ``vmf`` with larger numbers of topics (e.g. over 100).
-The ``gaussian`` distribution is not recommended under most circumstances and is left here for comparison, as the Gaussian distribution is the most common/natural variational distribution.
+The ``logisic_gaussian`` distribution, however, does tend to work as well or better than ``vmf`` with larger numbers of topics (e.g. over 80).
+The ``gaussian`` distribution is not recommended under most circumstances and is left here for comparison.